mmaldo/RepData_PeerAssessment1/PA1_template.md

 ```

 ## Are there differences in activity patterns between weekdays and weekends?

+A Weekend and Weekday factor was added to the new data frame.

 ```r
 recombinedData <- transform(recombinedData, week = ifelse(weekdays(data$date) %in%